The adoption process generally starts with filing of the adoption petition.

 Once the adoption petition is filed, the DC family court adoption clerk issues an order of reference and a show cause order both required to be served on the biological parents to provide the initial legal notice.

-- And has voluntarily failed to contribute to his support for a period of at least six months next preceding the date of the filing of the petition
+- And has voluntarily failed to contribute to the child’s support for a period of at least six months next preceding the date of the filing of the petition

-(e) The court may grant a petition for adoption without any of the consents specified, when the court finds, after a hearing, that the consent or consents are withheld contrary to the best interest of the child.
+The court may also independently waive the need for parental consent when the court finds by clear and convincing evidence that the consents are withheld contrary to the “best interest of the child”.